0exp/symbiont-ruby/README.md

 `Symbiont::Executor` allows you to work with multiple inner contexts (can receive a set of objects instead of the one main object).
 Each object will be used as an inner context in order they are passed.
-The method will be addressed to the object that responds first (in accordance with a chosen delegation order).
+The method will be addressed to the object that responds first (according to a chosen delegation order).

 ```ruby
 # Usage: